 There is also no wireless or Ethernet indicator present on the printer's display panel, and all I have access to is to turn bluetooth on or off but regardless of which state it is set for the network adapter does not work.

-Try using the instructions that are located HERE.
-It tells you how to install the wireless adapter and how to configure it.
+Try using the instructions that are located HERE.<ADMIN NOTE: Broken link has been removed from this post by Dell> It tells you how to install the wireless adapter and how to configure it.

 Nothing I've tried seems to work.
 I've tried a fresh install on a machine that has never had the 968 installed and the network settings. setup cannot be accessed even with a crossover or straight-through cable straight from the PC to the printer with no router involved.
 The printer only works with usb and its network adapter is "stuck" it seems in WiFi mode.
 I can see the printer's network adapter and the adapter's MAC address when I do a WiFi scan but there is no way to access it, resolve its IP address or change the settings.
 And when accessing the network settings from the front panel it throws the message "Network connection in progress.
 Please try again later."
 I see many posts about this issue all over the internet but no one seems to be able to come up with a solution.
 It's an extremely frustrating and lousy situation, and a waste of what could be quite useful hardware.